 Company: Cook & Dine

 Useful Tips: Milan is a great place to base yourself for exploring Northern Italy.
 It’s easy to take day trips out to surrounding towns by train.
-The city is also hosting Expo 2015 next year, another good reason to visit.

 What’s your favorite Italian food?
 Have you ever cooked risotto before?
 Share with us in the comments below!